Characteristics, what does the white caiman eat?, reproduction, behavior, geographic distribution.

 This species is widely distributed in fresh waters throughout the Americas.
 It is nocturnal, although it is sometimes found receiving sun during the day.

-What does the spectacled caiman feed on?
+What does the white caiman feed on?

 It presents secondary sexual dimorphism, especially because males are larger than females.